Exclusive: Cynthia Nixon On

 When Sex and the City first aired, 20 years ago today, one thing quickly became clear — no one wanted to be a Miranda.

-My character, Miranda Hobbes, was decidedly un-glamorous.
-At the beginning of the series, her suits were stiff and clichéd, her hair color was garish, and her jewelry was tacky.
+My character, Miranda Hobbes, was decidedly unglamorous.
+At the beginning of the series, her suits were stiff and clichéd, her hair colour was garish, and her jewellery was tacky.
 Though Miranda was passionate and ferociously loyal, she could also be judgmental and stubborn.
-A hardworking woman who made partner at her law firm (something that was even more rare in 1998 than it is today), she was respected for her accomplishments but, well, “fun” was never her middle name.
+A hardworking woman who made partner at her law firm (something that was even more rare in 1998 than it is today), she was respected for her accomplishments but, well, "fun" was never her middle name.

 Advertisement